frabjous/open-guide-typesetting-framework/doc/configuration.md

 Certain pandoc options here are almost a requirement.
 Consider using these:

 - `--metadata-file metadata.yaml` – Without this, the metadata specified in the metadata block will not be passed to pandoc.
 - `--number-sections` – Without this, sections and subsections in the output document will not have numbers.
 - `--citeproc` – without this, no citations in the document will be processed or linked to the bibliography.
 - `--bibliography bibliography.json` – without this, the bibliographic information specified in the framework's Bibliography block will not be used.
 - `--resource-path .:%projectdir%` (or similar) – without this, assets such as images and auxiliary files will probably not be located by pandoc.
     Note this example starts with "`.:`" which specifies that the document's own directory should be searched first, and only then the project-wide resource directory if the required resource is not found in the document directory.
 - `--template=[filename]` – Without this, the default pandoc template will be used.
 This may not be a problem if you have created your own pandoc settings folder with your own templates.
-- `--standalone` and `--embed-resources` — Without using these for html output, the resulting html file will not be a complete file with a header and template applied, and resources such as images and stylesheets will likely not be available in the editor preview window.
+- `--standalone` and `--embed-resources` — Without using these for html output, the resulting html file will not be a complete file with a header and template applied, and resources such as images and stylesheets might not be available in the editor preview window.

 There are many other options to consider, such as `--css` to add stylesheets to html and html-based output files, `--csl` to specify a citation and bibliography style different from the default Chicago style, and so on.